lador1/LearningJournalCP3402/#Journal Entry - Week 7.md

 ## Content Insights
 I learnt the following:

 - How to Echo HTML for outputting ontent on web pages.
-In the Supercars website, echoing HTML allows us to display dynamic information such as car details, rental prices, and confirmation messages.
+In the Supercars website, echoing HTML allows me to display dynamic information such as car details, rental prices, and confirmation messages.

 - How to implement decision statements.
 They are Extremely useful in php, in the Supercars website, if/else statements are used to display different content based on the selected car, or show error messages if no valid car is selected, work with variables.